Since Glenlee's return in June 1993:

 - The Hull has been repainted (three times) and the bowsprit, masts and spars are back in place.

-- The weather decks have been relaid in Opepe, a tropical sustainable hardwood.
+- The weather decks have been relaid in opepe, a tropical sustainable hardwood.

 - Cement and unneeded ballast has been removed.
 New ballast has been installed out of view.